D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Jessica Hansen - D.R.
 Horton, Inc.

 Sure, Sue.
-We haven't seen any significant moves in our raw material cost inputs, I know, lumber's been the headline.
+We haven't seen any significant moves in our raw material cost inputs, I know lumber's been the headline.
 Out there it really – it has been a lot of headline noise.
-We've seen a slight tick up in our lumber costs year-to-date, but nothing significant and we clearly offset that in terms of our revenues offsetting our stick and brick costs.
+We've seen a slight tick up in our lumber costs year-to-date, but nothing significant, and we clearly offset that in terms of our revenues offsetting our stick and brick costs.
 So we're really not seeing any noticeable changes in any of our raw material costs at this point.

 Susan Maklari - Credit Suisse Securities (USA) LLC

 Okay.
-And so, you expect that to stay relatively consistent then?
+And so you expect that to stay relatively consistent then?

 Jessica Hansen - D.R.
 Horton, Inc.